MegFord/interact/code/style/README.md

 3- Select a dialog statement based on the selected style cluster.

-Related tasks:
+The approach we'll take is:
+1- Cluster users by LIWC vectors over their Twitter messages 2- For a given word, find the most similar word W in each LIWC cluster
+    - Compute the context vector of W over all data
+    - Find the M most similar words in each cluster, based on their cluster-specific context vector 3- For a new user, find their closest LIWC cluster, and select the corresponding dialog statement

+Other approaches considered:

-Alternatively, we may want to take as input a dialog statement, and output similar words that can be substituted to rephrase the statement.
+- Alternatively, we may want to take as input a dialog statement, and output similar words that can be substituted to rephrase the statement.
 This seems harder.

+- Pointwise Mutual Information for synonym discovery

+The synonym approach:

+1- Given N documents and M words, for each word output the list of synonyms
+  - discover these based on pointwise mutual information of context vectors 2- For each user, create a vector that is the frequency with which they use each of these synonyms 3- Cluster these users using these vectors
+4- For a dialog statement, generate synonyms from each cluster